mikeizbicki/cmc-csci143/week_00/README.md

         1. the [github tutorial](https://github.com/mikeizbicki/cmc-csci046/blob/2021spring/week_00/github.md)
         1. the [unix processes tutorial](processes.md)

-        > **NOTE:**
-        >
-        > Subsequent lectures will assume you are 100% comfortable with all of the material in these tutorials,
+        There is nothing to turn in for these tutorials, but subsequent lectures will assume you are 100% comfortable with all of the material.
-        > so it would behoove you to spend a few hours working on these tutorials even though there is nothing that you must explicitly turn in.
+        So it would behoove you to spend a few hours working through the material to ensure that you fully understand it all.

     1. Log in to the lambda server, and run the command
        ```